rwensel/mediaserverFullStack/README.md

                  access to the box and you will not need to run using sudo.

                  Set up a nginx server to forward incoming requests to the appropriate servers.
-                 Set up steam servers for port 32400 as well to help better serve plex service if needed.
+                 Set up stream servers for port 32400 as well to help better serve plex service if needed.

                  Website was created using Django module.
 Listener and reddit/graph api bot created by me however I have not picked back up on that project.
 Todo is to change db from SQL to sqllite db since the data isn't